 A PowerPoint with audio for individual or group study.
-The Bible didn't fall from heaven ready-written.
-It has a human history; it evolved over hundreds of years and exists with literally tens of thousands of different variations in the text.
+The Bible didn't fall from heaven ready-written (in English).
+It has a history; it evolved over hundreds of years and exists with literally tens of thousands of different variations in the text.
+There are no 'original' first versions of any book.
+Perhaps there never was such a thing.
 What do we know about its authors?
 What contexts do the books arise from?
-What order were they written in?
-Scholarship over the last 200 years has told us a great deal - it's a pity that so much of what it has revealed seems to have been largely ignored.
+What order and languages were they written in?
+Scholarship over the last 250 years has told us a great deal - it's a pity that most of it seems to have been largely ignored.
+Even many of those who regularly read the Bible couldn't say how it came about or are aware of what different kinds of literature it contains and how they relate to each other.
+So let's talk about what it actually is: a human library of insights that tell a story, not a recipe book to be followed to the letter.
 Why not find out more and then reflect on what it means for you?

 Book Reviews suggests some reading which I've found helpful.